Warp-Studios/Dolphin-memory-engine/README.md

 # WiiRPC

-This is a heavily modified version of Dolphin-memory-engine to support Discord RPC for Wii Games.
-We plan to do something with it soon!
+This will be a heavily modified version of Dolphin-memory-engine to support Discord RPC for Wii Games.
+We plan to do something with it soon, but we might not.